 1988 John Houseman, star of theatre, radio, film, and television, dies at age 86.
 He was one of the founders of the Voice of America in World War II, and, with Orson Welles, the Mercury Theatre of the Air, best remembered for its 1938 War of the Worlds broadcast, a mock documentary about a Martian invasion which some listeners mistook for a real news broadcast.
 Houseman is also remembered for the Academy Award he won for playing Professor Kingsfield in the film The Paper Chase in 1973, a role he repeated in the TV series.

-1991 Joseph Papp dies after a battle with cancer today.
-A producer and activist, Papp started The Public Theater (now the Joseph Papp Public Theater), through which he nurtured unknowns such as David Mamet, Sam Shepard, Thomas Babe, David Hare, George C. Wolfe, Elizabeth Swados, Andrei Serban, Robert Alan Ackerman, Wallace Shawn and Carson Kievman.
+1991 Joseph Papp dies after a battle with cancer.
+A producer and activist, Papp started The Public Theater (now the Joseph Papp Public Theater), through which he nurtured unknowns such as David Mamet, Sam Shepard, Thomas Babe, David Hare, George C. Wolfe, Elizabeth Swados, Andrei Serban, Robert Alan Ackerman, Wallace Shawn, and Carson Kievman.
 Major productions include Hair and A Chorus Line.
 He was 70.

-1991 Arthur Miller's The Ride Down Mount Morgan opens tonight at London's Wyndham Theatre.
-It is the first time a Miller play has debuted outside of the U.S. Tom Conti is a man with two wives who, when convalescing after an auto accident, is forced to confront his selfishness and his choices.
-A production of the comedy-drama, starring Patrick Stewart and Frances Conroy, would come to Off-Broadway's Public Theater in 1999 and then reach Broadway's Ambassador Theatre the following year.
+1991 Arthur Miller's The Ride Down Mount Morgan opens at London's Wyndham Theatre.
+It is the first time a Miller play has debuted outside of the U.S. Tom Conti plays a man with two wives who, when convalescing after an auto accident, is forced to confront his selfishness and his choices.
+A production of the comedy-drama, starring Patrick Stewart and Frances Conroy, comes to Off-Broadway's Public Theater in 1999 and then reach Broadway's Ambassador Theatre the following year.

-2002 Comedian Carol Burnett makes her Broadway debut as a playwright with her autobiographical Hollywood Arms, co-written with her daughter, Carrie Hamilton, who dies during the show's tryout.
+2002 Comedian Carol Burnett makes her Broadway debut as a playwright with her autobiographical Hollywood Arms, co-written with her daughter, Carrie Hamilton, who died during the show's tryout.
 Michele Pawk wins a Tony Award playing the role based on Burnett's mother, but the show runs just 76 performances at the Cort Theatre.